-Military Licensing and Registration
+Military Licensing

 Nevada residents who are stationed in Nevada are subject to the same licensing and vehicle registration requirements as non-military.
 See Driver License or Vehicle Registration.